vividos/UnderworldAdventures/uwadv/README.Developer.md

 When the game searches for a "uadata" file, e.g. "uw1/sound/test.wav", it first searches the true folder, "uadata/uw1/sound/test.wav".
-If that doesn't exist, all "uadata??.uar" files are tested if the file is in one of it.
+If that doesn't exist, all "uadata??.zip" files are tested if the file is in one of it.
 When not found, an exception is thrown.

 The Makefile in the "uadata" source folder creates packaged files that have